Fishmonger (album): Songs

 The opening track of Fishmonger is "70%", a garage rock and surf rock track driven by lap steel guitar.
 Simon described Underscores' performance on the track as "erratic" and "screeching".
 It is followed by "Second Hand Embarrassment", an indie pop track that combines whispered vocals and an electronic instrumental with "bubbly" 808 drums.
 "Bozo Bozo Bozo" contains a pop and R&B instrumental that "then caves in on itself".
 Joyce described the instrumental "as if the Darkchild discography you once downloaded from LimeWire had started to corrupt and corrode over time".
 The track is lyrically self-critical; Underscores apologizes for "oversharing to the friends [she] made by lying on the internet" in one of its lines.
 An alt-rock track, "Kinko's Field Trip 2006" contains pitched-up vocals over an energetic chorus and distorted guitars.

 "Where Did You Fall" is a UK garage-inspired track reminiscent of the English singer PinkPantheress.
 It starts with acoustic guitars and fretful lyricism; it has a standard pop-punk song structure that delves into an electronic downtempo beat.
 "Spoiled Little Brat" is a pop-punk track with a line stating, "I'm a popstar baby".
 Simon described it as a "supremely catchy tune" and highlighted its frantic and sputtering breakdown with "raucous guitar riffs".
 "Your Favorite Sidekick", a track about recognizing a growing bond with somebody, contains a guest appearance from 8485.
 On the track, a voice expresses, "It's the new wave of the future!".
 "Dry Land 2001" contains a guest appearance from Gabby Start, at the time credited as Knapsack.
 It begins as an electropop song that loses its momentum, incorporating guitars that create an atmospheric fusion of dream pop and shoegaze.
 The album's penultimate track is "The Fish Song".
-Fishmonger concludes with the Maxwell Young-assisted "Del Mar Country Fair 2008".
+Fishmonger concludes with the Maxwell Young-assisted "Del Mar County Fair 2008".